 Wine to pair with views: 2016 Estate Viognier — “The red drinkers white wine”, perfect to pair with cooler temperatures and great views.

 18755 Foggy Bottom Road, Bluemont, VA 20135. www.bluemontvineyard.com

 Bluemont Vineyards sits at 951 elevation on an eastern slope of the Blue Ridge Mountains.
 The tasting room at Bluemont Vineyards is the highest in Loudoun County offering visitors a panorama of the Loudoun Valley and Washington, DC, on clear days.

-Wine to pair with the views: 2015 Albarino — light and crisp with citrus notes that pair well with sunny, cool fall afternoons.
+Wine to pair with the views: 2015 Farm Table Red — a versatile blend that pairs well with sunny, cool fall afternoons.

 Ankida Ridge Vineyards—Amherst

 1304 Franklin Creek Road, Amherst, VA 24521. www.ankidaridge.com

 Located in Amherst, VA, about an hour southwest of Charlottesville, the vineyards at Ankida Ridge sit on the eastern slope of the Blue Ridge Mountains.
 Ankida, an ancient sumerian word that means ‘where heaven and earth join,’ is one of the most special places to take in Virginia’s spectacular views.
 From the deck of the tasting room at 1,450 in elevation, visitors have an up-close view of Pierce Mountain and Tobacco Row, a chain of hills that run parallel to Route 29 south to Lynchburg, in the distance.
 Owners Christine and Dennis Vrooman have recently cleared a new vineyard site at Ankida Ridge, at 1,800 feet elevation, with sweeping views east and south. (check website for tasting room hours)